kevinlondon/kevinlondon.github.io/_posts/2022-06-03-reflections-amazon-career.md

 For [Amp](https://www.onamp.com/), I led call-in, which is a feature that allows listeners to become a participant on a live Amp show.
-At launch, we handed off the project to new owners, who have been wonderful.
-I've participated in follow-up discussions about how we can keep making call-in better for our customers, even though I no longer owning or lead it.
-I'm looking forward to see how call-in continues to improve over time!
+We handed off the project at launch to new owners, who have been wonderful.
+I've participated in follow-up discussions about how we can keep making call-in better for our customers, even though I no longer own or lead it.
+I'm looking forward to see how Amp and call-in continues to improve over time!

 ### Learn and Be Curious